AllyssonAlas/hope-store/docs/usecases/create-user/bdd-spec.md

 - Given provided valid data with an email that already exists
 - When a new registration is requested
 - Then the system shall send a unauthorized error to the requester

+### 4. Scenario: Role does not exist
+- Given provided valid data with an role which does not exist
+- When a new registration is requested
+- Then the system shall send a unauthorized error to the requester